ingramspark vs kdp

 IngramSpark: IngramSpark provides cover templates for you in InDesign and PDF formats which allows you to embed your own barcode and move it anywhere on the cover.
 Additionally, you can take this barcode and use it on KDP.

 KDP: KDP automatically uploads a free barcode to your book when you publish it.
-(But you don’t get to choose where it goes on the cover), If you want the option of placing the barcode wherever your heart desires on your book, then it’s recommended to get one from IngramSpark and then upload it to KDP.
+But, you don’t get to choose where it goes on the cover.
+If you want the option of placing the barcode wherever your heart desires on your book, you can obtain a barcode from a paid or free barcode generator site first.
+Then create your cover design and add the barcode to the cover before uploading the file to KDP.

 IngramSpark vs KDP – ISBN

-You can use the same ISBN across all platforms as long as the book is identical meaning the same trim size, same cover, etc. If you have an ebook, a paperback, and a hardback, then you need three different ISBNs.
+You can use the same ISBN across all platforms as long as the book is identical.
+This means the same trim size, same cover, etc. If you have an ebook, a paperback, and a hardback, then you need three different ISBNs.

 Since you cannot opt out of Amazon KDP distribution through IngramSpark, you need to use the same ISBN for both companies.
-By doing this, IngramSpark sends your book’s data to Amazon, and it gets refused (which is a good thing) because the ISBN already exists in Amazon/KDP’s system, and it shows that Amazon KDP is distributing your book directly through their Amazon network.
+By doing this, IngramSpark sends your book’s data to Amazon, and it gets refused (which is a good thing) because the ISBN already exists in Amazon KDP’s system.
+It shows that Amazon KDP is distributing your book directly through their Amazon network.

 IngramSpark vs KDP – Final Recommendations